-You are in luck since for the past 4 years I have not only created the original high school brackets, but also a young Spanish March class bracket.
+You are in luck since for the past 5 years I have not only created the original high school brackets, but also a new 2024 young Spanish March class bracket.
 The younger music bracket has options of full 16 songs or a 1/2 8 song bracket for classes that do not meet as often.
 Also, the bracket contains songs that are a mix of current hits and older classics.

 What are some of the best Spanish music bracket tips and tricks?

 Music Bracket Bulletin Board Tips – Have student helpers put up your bracket bulletin board.
 Print each of the pages on a different color of cardstock.
 Also, print 4 copies of the small later round pages, so you already have them.
 Then just cut out who wins to add to the board.
 Use a yardstick to make straight bracket lines with colored masking tape or thin colored duct tape.